Blendify/blender-manual/trunk/blender_docs/manual/editors/preferences/keymap.rst

 .. seealso::

-   :ref:`keymap-customize` for more information on key-map editing.
+   :ref:`keymap-customize` for more information on keymap editing.

 Restoring
 ---------

-If you want to restore the default settings for a key-map, just click on the *Restore* button at the top right of this key-map.
+If you want to restore the default settings for a keymap, just click on the *Restore* button at the top right of this keymap.

 .. tip::

-   Instead of deleting the default key-map to create your custom one, you can just add a new *Preset* for both the mouse and keyboard.
+   Instead of deleting the default keymap to create your custom one, you can just add a new *Preset* for both the mouse and keyboard.